 Since you are the sole owner of your freelancing business, in case you make a loss, it is all yours.
 You have full responsibility and no one to share losses or liabilities with.
 Sometimes clients may make payments late or not at all.

 Building a good client base is quite hard.
-It takes a lot of time and dedication to earn their trust fully.
+It takes a lot of time and dedication to earn their full trust.
 After earning it, it is even harder to maintain.
-Freelancing is a business that needs a lot of patience for it to pay.
+Freelancing is a business that needs some patience for it to pay.
+You might be nurturing the freelancing baby long after you have resumed working from your regular office!